jon-whit/AtlasQuad/PROTOCOL.md

 ### Motor commands
 Note that all of these override position/rotation commands.

  * `M1 #` Set ESC/Motor 1 to a certain value.
-Data is an 8-bit unsigned integer.
+Data is a 16-bit unsigned integer.
  * `M2 #` Set ESC/Motor 2 to a certain value.
-Data is an 8-bit unsigned integer.
+Data is a 16-bit unsigned integer.
  * `M3 #` Set ESC/Motor 3 to a certain value.
-Data is an 8-bit unsigned integer.
+Data is a 16-bit unsigned integer.
  * `M4 #` Set ESC/Motor 4 to a certain value.
-Data is an 8-bit unsigned integer.
+Data is a 16-bit unsigned integer.
  * `TH #` Set throttle for all four motors.
-Data is an 8-bit unsigned integer.
+Data is a 16-bit unsigned integer.

 ### IMU commands
 For retrieving positions and rotations, see the "Position/Rotation commands" section.